Voltage-sensitive distribution factors for contingency analysis and topology optimization: Switches and busbar couplers

 \subsection{Example}

 We demonstrate the application of the generalized bus split distribution factors.
-We start from an AC load-flow of the base case to obtain the reference values $\hat v_m$ and $\hat \theta_m$ and the matrices $\matr M_c$ and its inverse $\matr M_c^{-1}$.
-The impact of \emph{all} topology changes can be readily computed via low rank updates: Finite topology changes can be treated via Eq.~\eqref{eq:woodbury}, the merging of buses and closing of switches via Eq.~\eqref{eq:Minv-merge} and bus splits via Eq.~\eqref{eq:Mo-inverse}.
+We start from an AC power flow of the base case to obtain the reference values $\hat v_m$ and $\hat \theta_m$ and the matrices $\matr M_c$ and its inverse $\matr M_c^{-1}$.
+The impact of \emph{all} topology changes can be readily computed via low-rank updates: Finite topology changes can be treated via Eq.~\eqref{eq:woodbury}, the merging of buses and closing of switches via Eq.~\eqref{eq:Minv-merge} and bus splits via Eq.~\eqref{eq:Mo-inverse}.

 Here, we explore the numerical results and accuracy of the generalized bus split distribution factors for an elementary test (Fig.~\ref{fig:test_grid_bsdf}).
-We simulate the opening of a busbar coupler at substation VLevel3 comparing the generalized DC+ approximation given by Eq.~\eqref{eq:Mo-inverse} to full AC load-flow computation.
+We simulate the opening of a busbar coupler at substation VLevel3 comparing the generalized DC+ approximation given by Eq.~\eqref{eq:Mo-inverse} to full AC power flow computation.
 The split results in a voltage drop at bus bar (BB1) from \SI{225}{kV} to \SI{198}{kV} and a phase angle drop from $\SI{-0.2}{^{\circ}}$ to $\SI{-14}{^{\circ}}$.
 These values are accurately reproduced by the generalized DC+ approximation that predicts a voltage magnitude drop to \SI{201}{kV} and a voltage angle drop to $\SI{-12}{^{\circ}}$.